Legends (play-by-mail game): Reception

 Legends ranked high in player reviews in the early 1990s.
 In its first year, the game won Best PBM Game of 1990 in Paper Mayhem, with Jim Landes placing fourth in the Best GM of 1990 rankings, and Midnight Games winning Best PBM Company of 1990—displacing the well-known Flying Buffalo Inc. The game ranked similarly in 1991 in Paper Mayhem, with the game and publisher both taking first place in the same categories, while Jim Landes placed third as gamemaster.
 It also took second place for Most Popular Game in the 1991 Flagship PBM Awards in Canberra, Australia (behind El Mythico).
 Legends took 3rd of 10 in Paper Mayhem's Best PBM Game of 1992 list.
 By 1993, the game had risen one spot to 2nd place in the Paper Mayhem annual rankings.
 In 1994, it dropped to 5th place.
 In the March–April 1996 issue of Paper Mayhem, Midnight Games had three Legends game modules listed in its PBM Game Ratings.
 Swords of Pelarn was ranked No. 1 of 40 entries with a rating of 8.714 out of 9.
 North Island Campaign was No. 8 with a 7.706, and Dark Domain was No 17 with a 7.249.

+The North Island Campaign was reviewed in White Wolf #48 (Oct., 1994) and stated that "While PBM power gaming proves itself to be one of the most expensive forms of adventuring, it delivers some of the most intense gaming that you'll find.
+For PBM power gaming aficionados, this Legends module is a 'must play.'"